luciolucio/holi/README.md

 Other points worth mentioning:
 * An archive of the existing holiday will be made
-* If you publish twice the same day, the previous archive will be lost
+* If you publish twice the same day, the most recent file wins
 * You can publish it yourself by running `clojure -Apublish`

 ## Next steps
-* FIX THE ARCHIVE VULNERABILITY
 * CI script